zehaochen19/vanilla-lang/README.md

 Vanilla is a pure functional programming language based on System F, a classic but powerful type system.

-It supports:
+Simple as it is, Vanilla contains many features that main-stream language don't have:

 - Higher-order polymorphism
+  - it allows using polymorphic functions as arguments of higher-order functions
+- Strong type inference
-- Type inference (Only polymorphic and recursive bindings need annotations)
+  - Only polymorphic and recursive bindings need annotations
 - Algebraic data types
 - Pattern matching